AlchlcDvl/TownOfUsReworked/README.md

 ### ***Note: This repo is a fork of [Town of Us Reactivated](https://github.com/eDonnes124/Town-Of-Us-R) and is currently under development.
-The official builds will also be posted here until the new version of the mod is ready.
+The official builds will also be posted here until the mod is ready.
 Please be patient.***
 ### ***Also Note: This mod is NOT for mobile and console versions, do not ask for a port.***
 ### ***Also Also Note: This README page is currently under editing, most things here are either missing or subject to change.***